 While this might seem like a better choice, failure to plan five to twenty years ahead can end up destroying the value of the business in the end.
 Businesses must learn the art of balancing short term goals and long term goals.
 Usually, short term goals should be small steps leading towards the bigger goal.
 The ever changing market speculations by business analysts in the news usually leave a bitter taste in the mouth of business owners.
 The end result is executives and business owners raising prices, and thus, clients stop spending on the business.
 You need to get back to work with what you have and not media speculation.

 A change in the regulations is always a major concern in certain marketplaces, but unexpected energy, financial and environmental policy is wrecking mayhem for nearly every business today.
-Whether a demand from stakeholders or clients to become environmental friendly or an imposed policy to increase costs due to the new carbon taxes, environmental consideration is among the biggest problems that businesses face.
+Whether a demand from stakeholders or clients to become environmental friendly or an imposed policy to increase costs due to the new carbon taxes, environmental consideration is among the biggest problems that businesses face, and the likes of business insurance could potentially negate some of these regulatory issues in the future.
 And we don’t have to give too much pressure to the issue of financial regulation and reform though we do have some suggestions about how to prepare to face that problem if you are a brokerage house or bank.

 The challenge to be solved is to comprehend the meaning of regulation in your marketplace, its effect on your business, and how to develop the skills which are required to deal with the challenge.
 Two main areas of regulatory problems and difficulties are health care and taxes.
 Lawmakers are still arguing over what is called the fiscal cliff, the combination of millions of dollars in budget cuts and tax increase.
 Even if the congressmen reach a conclusion, it is most likely that it won’t be understandable enough to the point of being required the following year.